trnec11/salesman-api/README.md

 John Wick login: johnwick@example.com password: password After call login you can get a new token for another API operations.
 Token is well set as bearer.
 At this moment you can try all api calls.

+### Testing
+you can run Unit tests for all of API calls.

+./vendor/bin/sail artisan test